UPDATE: The bundles are currently limited, but if you hurry, you can nab the console itself for a little over $400. Scroll down to get the scoop!

 Check out our live Nintendo Switch price comparison below for the latest and greatest Nintendo Switch prices, or visit our sister site .

 Bundles are always an excellent way to save money on games, controllers or extra hardware if you were planning on grabbing them anyway, and can sometimes even be cheaper than getting a console by itself.
 At the moment, these are thin on the ground given the Switch's recent release, but we've scanned the web in search for the best deals and have listed them below

-View this deal: Nintendo Switch @ The Gamesmen eBay store.
+View this deal: Nintendo Switch for $525 with Splatoon 2 @ The Gamesmen.

 Nintendo Switch | The Legend of Zelda: Breath of the Wild | $535 @ The Gamesmen

 You don't save heaps on this bundle, but if you're after a Switch you're going to want the gorgeous and critically acclaimed Breath of the Wild, the latest in the revered Legend of Zelda series.
 This effectively reduces the cost of the game to $65, which is a drop from the $90 retail and still cheaper than any standalone sales from other major retailers.